vivekhandebagh/vivekhandebagh.github.io/README.md

 ![Here's what I look like](https://github.com/vivekhandebagh/vivekhandebagh.github.io/assets/54450878/e2c2508d-1121-4188-963c-adb429957083)

 Hi, my name is Vivek Handebagh.
 I am an undergraduate pursuing a B.S. in Physics and Minor in Neuroscience @ the University of California, Davis.
 My current research interests include Complex Systems, AI, and Theoretical Neuroscience.
-This page will serve as a place for my thoughts, learnings, and projects.
+This site will serve as a place for my thoughts, learnings, and projects.

-Here is a list of personal questions on Consciousness, AI, and Neuroscience?
-Some of these questions have a real scope in being answered sooner than later with the rapid technological developments, while other questions are simple whimsical.
+Here is a list of personal questions on Consciousness, AI, and Neuroscience.
+As I read more literature and as the world changes, I will try to come back to these questions and fill them out here.

 + What is the nature of intelligence?